Chris Whitty: Government roles

-From 2009 to 2015, he was Chief Scientific Adviser and director of research for the Department for International Development (DFID).
+From 2009 to 2015, Whitty was Chief Scientific Adviser and director of research for the Department for International Development (DFID).
 He led the Research and Evidence Division, which worked on health, agriculture, climate change, energy, infrastructure, economic and governance research.
 During this time, with co-authors Neil Ferguson and Jeremy Farrar, he wrote an article in Nature titled "Infectious disease: Tough choices to reduce Ebola transmission", explaining the UK government's response to Ebola in support of the government of Sierra Leone, which he took a leading role in designing, including the proposal to build and support centres where people could self-isolate voluntarily if they suspected that they could have the disease.

-From January 2016 to August 2021 he was Chief Scientific Adviser to the Department of Health and Social Care, responsible for the department's research and development work, including being Head of the National Institute for Health and Care Research (NIHR).
+From January 2016 to August 2021, Whitty was Chief Scientific Adviser to the Department of Health and Social Care, responsible for the department's research and development work, including being Head of the National Institute for Health and Care Research (NIHR).

-From 2017 to 2018, he was also interim Government Chief Scientific Adviser and head of the science and engineering profession in government.
+From 2017 to 2018, Whitty was also interim Government Chief Scientific Adviser and head of the science and engineering profession in government.
 During this period Novichok, the military nerve agent, was responsible for the 2018 Salisbury poisonings, and Whitty chaired the government SAGE (Scientific Advisory Group in Emergencies) and advised COBR for the crisis.

-He was appointed Chief Medical Officer (CMO) for England in 2019.
+Whitty was appointed Chief Medical Officer (CMO) for England in 2019.